NikkisStickies/EcommerceWebsite/Business Analysis.md

 # Preliminary operational concept of proposed system

 ## Preliminary operational concept
 To ensure the efficiency of the e-commerce webiste, we must comply with the the relevant regulations.
-The user should be able to have multiple ways of paying for their items, be provided a reliable shippimg process and be provided a shopping cart to add the stickers too while they browse our products.
+The user should be able to have multiple ways of paying for their items, be provided a reliable shipping process and be provided a shopping cart to add the stickers too while they browse our products.

 ### operational policies and constraints;
 - Payment Policy : Explains the payment options that will be provided to our customers assuming they meet certain expectations outlined.
 This will include credit card   and PayPal as accepted forms of payment.
 - Shipping Policy : Explains the shipping options that will be given to the customer such as standard and international shipping.
 - Privacy Policy : Explains how customer data, such as payment and shipping information, is processed and used by the webiste.
 - Legal Constraints: Legal guidlines such as data protection laws and consumer protection.